reflectoring/reflectoring.github.io/content/blog/2022/2022-01-05-getting-started-with-amazon-CDK.md

 ```
-All the resources under the stack are destroyed as a single unit.
+As a result of running the `destroy` command, all the resources under the stack are destroyed as a single unit.

+## Construct Library and the Construct Hub
+The AWS CDK contains the [AWS Construct Library](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-construct-library.html), which includes constructs that represent all the resources available on AWS.
+This library has three levels of constructs :

+- **Level 1 (L1) Constructs**: These are low-level constructs also called CFN Resources which directly represent all resources available in AWS CloudFormation.
+They are named CfnXyz, where Xyz is the name of the resource.
+We have to configure all the properties of the L1 constructs.
+For example, we will define an EC2 instance with CfnInstance class and configure all its properties.

+- **Level 2 (L2) Constructs**: These are slightly higher level constructs than the L1 constructs with some of the properties of the resources defined as defaults.AWS resources with a higher-level, intent-based API.
+The `Instance` class that we used in our example to provision an EC2 instance is an L2 construct and comes with default properties set.

+- **Level 3 (L3) Constructs**: These constructs are also called patterns, these constructs are designed to help us complete common tasks in AWS, often involving multiple kinds of resources.
+For example, the [aws-ecs-patterns](https://docs.aws.amazon.com/cdk/api/v2//docs/aws-cdk-lib.aws_ecs_patterns-readme.html) provides higher-level Amazon ECS constructs which follow common architectural patterns for application and network Load Balanced Services, Queue Processing Services, and Scheduled Tasks (cron jobs).

+Similarly, the Construct Hub is a resource to help us discover additional constructs from AWS, third parties, and the open-source CDK community.

-## Writing Our Constructs
+## Writing Our Own Curated Constructs

-We can also write our own constructs by extending the `Construct` class as shown here:
+We can also write our own constructs by extending the `Construct` base class as shown here:

 ```java
 public class MyStorageBucket extends Construct{